esp

 Husos

-In Husos, we believe that architecture is a powerful practice of ecological and social transformation.
-This is why we are interested in exploring to what extent it can contribute to the well-being and joy of the vast diversity of sentient bodies that inhabit this earth.
-It can also serve to promote planetary health, understanding that both issues are inseparable.
-We are conscious of the responsibility that this discipline has had in the climate crisis, as well as other current social crises.
+At Husos, we understand architecture as a practice of ecological and social transformation.
+We are interested in exploring to what extent it can contribute to the well-being and joy of the diverse bodies that inhabit the world, while also serving planetary health —two inseparable dimensions.
+We acknowledge the responsibility of architecture in the climate crisis, as well as in other current social crises.

-We approach these issues with an ongoing dialogue between investigation and design, theory and practise.
-In addition to environmental studies, our journey has been enriched by the inclusion of multispecies, decolonial, and post-heteronormative approaches.
-We began twenty years ago in Madrid (2003), as an initiative of Diego Barajas (Bogotá) and Camilo García (Cali).
-Our base is Madrid, and we work between Spain and Colombia.
+We work in a constant dialogue between research and design, theory and practice.
+Our path is informed by ecological studies and approaches linked to social justice, in particular interspecies, decolonial, and post-heteronormative perspectives.
+Husos began twenty years ago in Madrid (2003), initiated by Diego Barajas (Bogotá) and Camilo García (Cali).
+Based in Madrid, we operate between Spain and Colombia.

 Our work is included in the permanent collections at the FRAC Centre in Orleans, France, and the History Museum of Rotterdam.
 It has also received the first prize at the Holcim Awards for Sustainable Construction (Gold, Europe – 2023) and recognition from the Zumtobel Award for Sustainability and Humanity, and the XV Bienal Española de Arquitectura.
-Furthermore, it has been presented at the Venice Biennale, the Rotterdam Biennale, the Oslo Architecture Triennale, Matadero Madrid, the Tápies Foundation, the Bienal de Quito, the Witte de With Museum in Holland, Archilab, Ecovisionarios, and PhotoEspaña, among others.
+Furthermore, it has been presented at the Venice Biennale, the Rotterdam Biennale, the Oslo Architecture Triennale, Matadero Madrid, the Tápies Foundation, the Bienal de Quito, the Witte de With Museum in Holland, Archilab, Ecovisionarios, PhotoEspaña, MAC/ CCB de Lisboa and Luca/ Luxemburg Center for Architecture, among others.
 We are the authors of the book Urbanisms of Remittances: (Re)productive Houses in Dispersion published by Caniche Publishers in Madrid in 2017.
 The book received the Fundació Sabadell 2019 prize and is now included in the permanent Art Collection of the Fundació Banc Sabadell in Barcelona.

 We have worked on projects for various institutions and organizations, including CA2M - Museo Centro de Arte Dos de Mayo, Centro de Creación Contemporánea Matadero Madrid, Centro Cultural Espacio Afro, Rotterdam History Museum, Daniel and Nina Carasso Foundation, Spanish Ministry of Culture and Sports, Universidad del Valle, Rotterdam Biennial, Museo Nacional Centro de Arte Reina Sofía, Oslo Architecture Triennial, Taller Croquis, and Instituto Cervantes.